9w2zsh/9w2zsh.github.io/_posts/2025-10-18-program-md-uv32.md

 ---

 ## Pre-requisite
-Make sure you already downloaded and install the MD-32UV programming software (CPS) from Baofeng website or any other trusted provider
+Make sure you already downloaded and install the MD-32UV programming software (CPS) from Baofeng official website or any other trusted provider

 ## Radio channel info